emitanaka/sizzled/README.md

 boiling in anger when told to do yet another sample size calculation from their non-statistical colleague.
 Beware of that sizzling statistician.

+See this [video](https://www.youtube.com/watch?v=Hz1fyhVOjr4&ab_channel=RunProgramRun) about the sizzling statistician 😂